Early Pandyan society: Ancient Madurai

 The Sangam poems also give a detailed account of the day-to-day routine of the inhabitants of Madurai during this period: Long before dawn, musicians tuned their lutes and practiced upon them, pastry cooks cleaned the floors of their shops and toddy sellers opened their taverns for early customers.
 Minstrels went around singing their morning blessings.
 At sunrise, conch shells boomed and big drums resounded in temples, monasteries and the palace of the king.
-Flower-sellers and vendors of fragrant powders, arecanuts and betel leaves strolled the streets.
+Flower-sellers and vendors of fragrant powders, areca nuts and betel leaves strolled the streets.
 Elderly women with tempting dainties and sweet smelling flowers went from door to door offering the articles for sale.
 The wealthy classes drove in chariots pulled by horses or rode on ambling steeds which were trained to special paces.
 In the great market, which was held in an extensive square, several articles were put up for sale such as garlands of flowers, fragrant pastes, coats with metallic belts, leather sandals, weapons, shields, carts, chariots and ornamented chariot steps.
 The garment shops sold clothing of various colors and patterns, made of cotton, silk or wool and were neatly arranged in rows.
 In the grain merchants' street, sacks of pepper and sixteen kinds of grains including paddy, millet, gram, peas and sesame seeds were heaped along the street.
 The jewellers, who conducted business from a separate street, sold precious articles such as diamonds, pearls, emeralds, rubies, sapphires, topaz, coral beads and varieties of gold.
 In the cool hours of the evening, the nobleman drove out on their chariots accompanied by attendants clad in red garments, who ran by the side of the chariots.
 The ladies appeared on the high terraces of their mansions, wearing ankle rings and golden bracelets with the fragrances from their perfumes spreading through the streets.
 The merchants of perishable articles move about the streets disposing of unsold merchandise.
 Hotels and restaurants are crowded with visitors who feast upon the meals served.
-A flourish of music from trumpets and other instruments summoned people to the evening worship, following which families proceededed to their places of worship to offer prayers.
+A flourish of music from trumpets and other instruments summoned people to the evening worship, following which families proceeded to their places of worship to offer prayers.
 As the sun set, lamps were lit in each house.
 Youths, drunken soldiers and harlots decked with jewels and flowers started walking the streets.
 During festival season, processions of the deities were common, accompanied by dancing and loud music.
 By nightfall, petty traders closed up their shops and some of them went to sleep outside their stalls.
 Night guards started patrolling the streets, with bows and arrows, even during dark and rainy nights.